The Red Badge of Courage: Style and genre

 The Red Badge of Courage has a distinctive style, which is often described as naturalistic, realistic, impressionistic or a mixture of the three.
 Told in a third-person limited point of view, the novel reflects the inner-experience of Henry Fleming, a young soldier who flees from combat, rather than upon the external world around him.
 The Red Badge of Courage is notable in its vivid descriptions and well-cadenced prose, both of which help create suspense within the story.
-Critics in particular have pointed to the repeated use of color imagery throughout the novel, both literal and figurative, as proof of the novel's use of Impressionism.
+Critics in particular have pointed to the repeated use of color imagery throughout the novel, both literal and figurative, as examples of the novel's use of Impressionism.
 Blue and gray uniforms are mentioned, as are yellow and orange sunlight, and green forests, while men's faces grow red with rage or courage, and gray with death.
 Crane also uses animalistic imagery to comment upon people, nature, and war itself.
 For example, the novel begins by portraying the army as a living entity that is "stretched out on the hills, resting."

 While the novel takes place during a series of battles, The Red Badge of Courage is not a traditional Civil War narrative.
 Focusing on the complex internal struggle of its main character, rather than on the war itself, Crane's novel often divides readers as to whether the story is intended to be either for or against war.
-By avoiding political, military, and geographic details of the conflict between the states, the story becomes divorced from its historical context.
+By avoiding political, military, and geographic details, the story becomes divorced from its historical context.
 Notably lacking are the dates in which the action takes place, and the name of the battle; these omissions effectively shift attention away from historical patterns in order to concentrate on the emotional violence of battle in general.
 The writer alluded to as much in a letter, in which he stated he wished to depict war through "a psychological portrayal of fear."